Welcome to American Water Contract services

 The bill format makes it easy to find the information you care about most, including a comprehensive bill summary with improved line item descriptions, a description of payment options, water use data and comparisons and more.
 For more information, check out our Liberty Water Company improved bill format highlights.

 Like to manage your account online?
 Be sure to check out our self service website for Liberty customers.
 To access the site, customers can enroll here.
 You can view and pay your bill, update your contact information, schedule an appointment to turn your water service on or off, and track water use trends or view your account history (up to two-year’s worth) on.

 P.O.
 Box 371852

 Overnight payments should be mailed to:

 To avoid processing delays, include the pre-addressed payment stub, write your account number and address on your check or money order, use the envelope provided and do not send paper clips, staples or cash.

 Automatic Payment Program

 Save time and money.
 Sign up for our Automatic Payment Program, and your bill will be paid on time, every time, directly from your checking or savings account on the date it is due.
 No stamps required.
-If you are currently signed up for our automatic payment program, there is no need to take any further action.
-Your information will be transitioned to the new system.
-If you are not currently enrolled, but would like to join the hundreds of other Edison customers who are, contact our call center.
-Call if you’re interested.
+If you are not currently enrolled, but would like to join the hundreds of other customers who are, give us a call.

 Pay by Phone or with our Online Self-Service, Bill Pay